jth-computing/ncpc/README.md

 Saturday, October 7th 2023, 11:00 -- 16:00 CEST (UTC+2) @ Linköpings Universitet

-... with an introductory presentation at 10:15.
+... with an introductory presentation at 10:00.

-__By bus:__
-~~It takes 1h 45m to travel from Jönköping to Linköping by bus.
-At the contest date,
-there's a bus4you leaving at 08:20 and arriving at 10:05.
-It takes 30m to go from Linköpings station to LU, giving us 20m to get set.~~

 __By car:__
 It takes 1h 20m to drive from JU to LIU.